Week 4 - Stress: Responding vs. Reacting

 Supplementary materials related to this week's topic

-Once you have done at least six days of practice and feel that you've gotten the essence of this "Week" through the videos and reading, you are ready to go to Week 5.
+Once you have done at least six days of practice (they don't need to be consecutive) and feel that you've gotten the essence of this "Week" through the videos and reading, you are ready to go to Week 5.
 It's not necessary to read/view any of the Supplementary materials - these are totally optional.